TLC Football Rules

 Transactions

-Waiver priority is inverse order of standings (ie. winning percentage, then points scored, then previous waiver order).
+Waiver priority is inverse order of standings (ie. lowest winning percentage, then fewest points scored per game, then earliest pick in most recent waivers).
 Exceptions: if there is a waiver period prior to the first game of the season, waiver priority is the reverse of the first round of the draft.
 In the final week of picks (week 14) waiver order will be inverse playoff/bizarro seeding.

 The team with the highest priority receives the first player on their waiver pick list.
 The next team receives the first player on their list who is still available, and so on through the lowest-priority team.
-Then the highest-priority team receives all other players on their list that are still available, the next team likewise, and so on.
+Then the highest-priority team receives the next player on their list that is still available, the next team likewise, and so on, in as many rounds as are needed.

 Trades may be made any time before the first game on Sunday each week, but are subject to Commissioner approval.
 The Commissioner assumes that every team owner is an intelligent student of the NFL and prefers not to veto any trades.
 However, the Commissioner reserves the right to reject any trade in the best interests of the league in cases of collusion, negligence or abject ignorance.
 In any case, no player may be traded back to the team who traded him, unless he has cut or traded again in the interim.
 Also, no trade may be made where one team cuts every player received.
 Trade deadline is game time Week 12.